 Slightly longer than a staycation, change your scenery for weeks or months at a time, by relocating to a different part of the UK for an immersive holiday.
 During one month, learn about a village, town, or postcode by living like a local.
 Find some inspiring activities to do led by friendly, local experts who you’ll be supporting within the community.
 Yoga, sand surfing, and pottery making, there are plenty of options and you’ll be sure to make some new friends too.

 After reflecting upon the post COVID travel trends for 2021, we feel it’s time to spend some time indulging in travel and hope we’ve inspired you to try something new.
-Whatever type of holiday you’re most drawn to and wherever that may be, don’t forget to take Free Spirit Travel Insurance along for the adventure!
+Whatever type of holiday you’re most drawn to and wherever that may be, don’t forget to take Free Spirit Travel Insurance along for the adventure with Coronavirus Cover included!